Powerlearnproject/se-day1-assignment-Nokutso/README.md

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

+**Debugging and Fixing Bugs
+• Use tools to help find errors in the code.
+• Break the problem into smaller parts to locate the issue.
+• Write small tests early to catch mistakes sooner.
+• Work with a teammate to get a fresh perspective.**

+**Managing Complexity
+• Split big programs into smaller, easy-to-manage parts.
+• Follow common coding patterns to solve repeated problems.
+• Keep code clean and well-documented for easier updates.
+• Regularly improve and simplify code when needed.**

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.